onsi/ginkgo/docs/index.md

 ##### Unconstrained Specs

-Specs that don't have a `SemVerConstraint` decorator are considered unconstrained and will always run when the `--filter-sem-ver` flag is provided.
+Specs that don't have a `SemVerConstraint` decorator are considered unconstrained and will always run when the `--sem-ver-filter` flag is provided.
 This allows you to have a mix of version-specific and version-agnostic tests in the same suite.

 #### Location-Based Filtering